dpercy/racket-mode/CONTRIBUTING.md

 # Reference.md

-`Reference.md` is generated from doc strings for items specifically listed in `racket-make-doc.el`
+Although `Reference.md` is N/A for people using racket-mode within Emacs, it is useful to have the features documented online, too.
+The file is is generated from doc strings.

-- If you add a brand-new command, `defcustom`, or `defface`, please also add it to appropriate list.
+- If you add a brand-new command, `defcustom`, or `defface`, please also add it to appropriate list in `racket-make-doc.el`.

-- If you edit a doc string for a command, `defcustom`, or `defface`, please `make doc` and commit the updated `Reference.md`.
-(Although this file is N/A for people _using_ racket-mode, it's useful to have the features documented online.)
+- Whenever you edit a doc string for a command, `defcustom`, or `defface`, please `make doc` and commit the updated `Reference.md`.

 # Tests